Outing.golf

 Beyond the resort, the Sandhills region has 40+ courses — from high-end private-access options to accessible mid-tier daily-fee courses.
 Groups can mix and match across price tiers within a short drive.

-Budget ranges for a Pinehurst golf trip
+How much does a Pinehurst golf trip cost?

-Pinehurst trip cost — per person, 3–4 days, 3 rounds
+Pinehurst trip cost — per person, 3 nights, 3 rounds (as of 2026)

 Budget